SudarsanSridharan16/rebalancing-module/README.md

 Due to the discrete nature of shares, rebalancing must be done in integers, however, this eliminates the possibility of a truly optimal rebalancing.
 This module attempts to mitigate the risk of this through excess cash allocation however it does not guarentee a truly optimal allocation.

-In order to minimize the total distance from the target allocation, an non-linear integer optimization could be applied.
+In order to minimize the total distance from the target allocation, a non-linear integer optimization could be applied.
 In a production environment, however, this calculation would take too long to apply to many portfolios, possibly taking up to a minute per portfolio in order to be sure the allocation is close to optimal.

 An [Excel Solver model](/PortfolioRebalance.xlsx) can be found in this repo that performs this optimization.
 Solver must be set to perform an integer optimization and it's best to reset the `New Shares` fields to `0` in order to eliminate bias from the non-linear solver.
+It would be possible to recreate the same model using quadratic programming, however, the decreased performance at scale would make it an ineffective method.